sjbutler/jim-core/README.md

 ```

 ## Build
-A Gradle build script and a pom.xml are provided.
+A pom.xml is provided.
 For other build systems see the list of dependencies above.